Ishanveer-Gill/azure-network-protocols/README.md

 <br />
 <br />
 <h3 align="center">
-  And finally, we will observe RDP traffic to finish up this tutorial
+  And lastly, we will observe RDP traffic to finish up this tutorial
 </h3>
 <br />
 <p>